Omnichannel programs and in-store verification

 • Updated

-An omnichannel program is one that will be implemented both online and at physical business locations (i.e., in-store).
+An InStore program is one that will be implemented both online and at physical business locations (i.e., in-store).

-This article provides information on SheerID's product features, resources, and best practices that will help you optimize your in-person verification experience for omnichannel programs.
+This article provides information on SheerID's product features, resources, and best practices that will help you optimize your in-person verification experience for in-store programs.

 In-store verification